pavan-kaushal/synchronized-token-bucket/README.md

 In a multithreaded environment, when multiple threads try to acquire tokens concurrently from a shared token bucket, the following issues can occur:

 - Race conditions causing inconsistent token counts
-- Unfair execution order where later threads may proceed before earlier ones
-- Uncontrolled CPU usage if threads keep retrying without waiting
+- Multiple threads may read stale or conflicting token values
+- Token overuse can occur if two threads believe a token is available at the same time

+These issues arise due to race conditions when threads access shared state without coordination.

 ## Solution

 To address these problems, a `threading.Condition` is used:
 - Only one thread can access or modify the token count at a time
 - Threads that fail to get a token wait on the condition
 - When a token is added, waiting threads are notified